ansible/ansible-documentation/docs/docsite/rst/roadmap/COLLECTIONS_13.rst

 ..
 [3] After this date only changes blocking a release are accepted.
 Accepted changes require creating a new release candidate and may slip the final release date.

 ..
 [4] Collections will be updated to a new version only if a blocker is approved.
 Collection owners should discuss any blockers at a community meeting (before this freeze) to decide whether to bump the version of the collection for a fix.
-See the `creating an Ansible Community Topic workflow <https://ansible.readthedocs.io/projects/ansible/devel/community/steering/community_topics_workflow.html#creating-a-topic>`_.
+See the :ref:`creating an Ansible Community Topic workflow <creating_community_topic>`.

 .. note::